 Since Sisu’s customer base mainly includes residential real estate teams and real estate brokers, they prefer going through the traditional sales cycle.
 That involves knowing the pricing upfront before evaluating the product.
 Sisu gated their pricing- They would capture a few details in a form, offer custom pricing based on the prospect’s details, and then send a link to a 7-day free trial.
 They would then capture this information in Salesforce and give their prospects a product demo.
 After the demo, a trial would be set up in Chargebee.

 The Salesforce and Chargebee integration was the ultimate deal for Frank.
-The product line items including the discounts and coupons come from Chargebee, because the sales team at Sisu don’t go into Chargebee to view these details.
+The product line items including the discounts and coupons come from Chargebee because the sales team at Sisu doesn’t go into Chargebee to view these details.
 “Our sales team uses Salesforce as their system of truth, and their commission reporting comes out of Salesforce.
 So, the accuracy between the two has to be spot on, because that's where they're getting all their information from,” he adds.

 In their pursuit to build Sisu with minimal developer dependency, they decided to have a robust integration ecosystem.
 Sisu’s comprehensive SaaS tech stack runs a large part of the business and customer experience.

 And Salesforce was always going to be a foundational part of their product and tech stack.
 The ability to accurately map and sync information between Chargebee and Salesforce was a game changer for Sisu.

-Apart from Chargebee’s integration with Salesforce, Sisu also found the overall integration ecosystem very useful — including Intercom, Zapier, Refersion, Slack.
+Apart from Chargebee’s integration with Salesforce, Sisu also found the overall integration ecosystem very useful — including Intercom, Zapier, Refersion, and Slack.

 The biggest impacts Sisu sees with the integration are:

 Process improvement: Once the commission system was set in place, the team moved from having to manually enter and manage commissions to the sales team from Google Sheets to Geckoboard’s dashboard.

 Time-saved: Automating the commission calculation came down to less than an hour as opposed to half a day.